 How can destinations ensure long term sustainable tourism and build in resiliency in case of crisis?
 The strategic development of community lands brings together the engagement of local communities, tourism and education with resiliency by creating a cycle of success that benefits all.
 Likewise, affinity marketing, technology and social media platforms feed into these projects through positive narratives which build differentiation amongst destinations.
 Done correctly, these combinations minimize the negative impact of any crisis.

 South Africa has a well established reputation for wine and safari but new and exciting offerings are enhancing her image with innovative programs such as “the Indigenous Experience”, “Good Times in a Box” or “I Do Tourism” – are these initiatives driving a “new South African image” ?
 Improving acceptance amongst locals?
 Countering global concerns about crime?
 Since safaris are such a large part of African tourism, how can they contribute differently?

 Everyone in the travel industry wants to work better with the media.
 Tourism offices suffer from time and budgetary constraints.
 This session will give the media’s perspective on the job they are trying to do and how members of the media can work more effectively with them, particularly in times of crisis.

-IIPT Awards (International Institute for Peace Through Tourism) presented to nominees furthering resiliency through travel and tourism in South Africa as well as the Continent.
+IIPT Destination Awards (International Institute for Peace Through Tourism) presented to nominees furthering resiliency through travel and tourism in South Africa and across the Continent.